phamtec/dsurf/README.md

 ## Current Focus

-Nicer drawing of dicts and lists.
+Copying and pasting JSON from window.

 ## Change Log